 All teachers will use de-escalation techniques where appropriate in the escalating behaviour system.
 A time out may be used, this will be no more than 5 minutes outside the lesson and will include a discussion in the corridor before a student returns to class.

-If de-escalation fails, then the system below will come into effect.
+If de-escalation fails, then the member of staff will escalate through the consequences system, guided by the table below.